ofey404/workspace-notes/README.md

 First, set `workspaceNotes.noteRepoPath` to your note directory.
 In my case it's `~/Documents/WorkspaceNotes`.

-Use `Workspace Notes: Create a New Note` command to create a new note associated to current workspace.
+`Workspace Notes: Create a New Note` command can create a new note associated to current workspace.

 - Workspace information is stored in the header of markdown file, like the example below.